 One recent advance that helps constrain models has been the development of machine learning techniques that can phenotype synapses.
 Previously, owing to their overwhelming structural similarity, EM images from Drosophila couldn’t indicate if a synapse was inhibitory or excitatory —leaving models free to use either sign.
 The new algorithm can distinguish between synapses that are glutamatergic, GABAergic or cholinergic.

 “Modeling is all about constraints,” says Abbott.
 He’s enjoying how the After Connectome era is holding modelers to higher standards.
 If theorists build models unconstrained by biological data, he says, “we can think of a zillion ways to get the job done.
 We want to get the right one — the one that the fly’s using.”

 Success in flies and worms has inspired several efforts to reconstruct more complex mammalian brain circuits.
-Reconstructing a whole mouse brain using EM is the next logical step, but scaling from a fly to a mouse brain presents serious challenges.
+Reconstructing a whole mouse brain using electron microscopy is the next logical step, but scaling from a fly to a mouse brain presents serious challenges.